AllswellSam/DatabaseAchitecture-SQL-Analysis/README.md

 Tools Used:
 -
+- Draw.io: This was used to create the Entity-Relationship Diagram (ERD) for the online learning platform's database.

-DB Browser: An open-source database tool used to design, prototype, and implement the database.
+- DB Browser: An open-source database tool used to create, prototype, and implement the database.

 Tables and Relationships
 -